KYLA: History

+Early years

+KYLA signed on in 1993 with the call letters KRCI and originally broadcast from Catalina Island at 3,000 watts.
+Founding owner Lewis Sher's Catalina Radio sold the nostalgia station to Joseph Amaturo's Amaturo Group for $600,000 in 1995.
+In 1997, KRCI changed its call sign to KLIT, and began a trimulcast with KMLT in Thousand Oaks and a third Amaturo-owned station, KXEZ (later KELT) in Riverside.
+The goal of the Amaturos was to cover all of Los Angeles and Orange counties with three stations on one frequency, 92.7 FM.
+Initially, the trimulcast aired a beautiful music format that evolved to a soft AC music format branded as "Lite 92.7".
+During the early 2000s, the Lite 92.7 trimulcast aired the nationally syndicated request-and-dedication program Delilah.

-KLIT was moved to Fountain Valley, California with a change of transmitter location, broadcasting from a mountain southeast of Newport Beach, California at 690 watts.
-This provided a better signal coverage of the interior portions of Orange County, California.
-The call letters were changed to KJLL-FM (Jill FM) in early 2007 and to KLST-FM (Playlist 92.7) in 2012.
+KLIT was moved to Fountain Valley, California, with a change of transmitter location, broadcasting from a mountain southeast of Newport Beach, California, at 690 watts.
+This provided a better signal coverage of the interior portions of Orange County.

-KYZA

-KYZA signed on in 1959 with the call letters KACE-FM, originally broadcasting from Riverside, California at 1,000 watts.
-The station changed its call letters KCNW in 1974, then to KHNY-FM two years later.

-The station adopted numerous music formats until 1997, when the call sign was changed to KELT and a trimulcast with KMLT/KLIT was created airing the beautiful music format.
-The station later switched to soft AC and adopted the branding "Lite 92.7".
-The station later became KAJL (Jill FM) in 2007 and KLSN in 2012.

 92.7 Jill FM and Playlist 92.7

 The trimulcast's coverage area was shifted after the moves of all three transmitters, and with the arrival of Jack FM on KCBS-FM (93.1 FM) in 2005, Amaturo Group moved to compete.
 The company dismissed the airstaff of the "Lite 92.7" stations and adopted an automated adult hits music format branded as "Jill FM".
 The new format was geared to be a more female-friendly sound, known as Jill, as opposed to the more male-oriented format on Jack FM.
+KLIT's call sign was changed to KJLL-FM in 2007, with KMJL becoming KHJL and KELT—now in Adelanto—becoming KAJL.
 In 2009, Jill FM adjusted its format to soft adult contemporary music with the same focus as rival KOST (103.5 FM).

 On February 14, 2011, the stations dropped the "Jill FM" name and rebranded as "Playlist 92.7", a classic hits outlet with the slogan "We play everything".
 The first song played on Playlist was "Somebody" by Bryan Adams.
 The new format featured hit songs spanning the period from 1964 to 2010, consisting of a mix of top 40, R&B, adult contemporary and alternative rock.
+The call signs were again changed in 2012: KJLL-FM became KLST-FM, KHJL became KLSN, and KAJL became KLSI.